 Older adults have a lifetime of stories to share and insights into the world from lived experience.
 Their perspectives are important to share, and film is a particularly accessible way in which to do that – especially with new technology that makes filmmaking easier and more affordable than ever before.
-While most adults have a smartphone that can record video, creating quality films requires an understanding of writing, light, sound, framing, scoring, and editing.
+While most adults have a smartphone that can record video, creating quality films requires an understanding of story, light, sound, framing, scoring, and editing.

 FilmNorth can provide that training in a sequential skill-building series that includes a social component to encourage relationship-building among the participants.
 This structured (and casual) learning environment does not serve as art therapy, but rather as a true arts learning experience where students are challenged to put a critical eye to their work, as well as to the work of their classmates.
 They emerge from the program with a high-quality film that they can share with friends and family, post on a personal website, and enjoy themselves.

 It was a most rewarding experience on many levels – artistic, educational, personal, and community.

 VIEW STORIES 55 PARTICIPANT FILMS ON OUR VIMEO CHANNEL